cloudius-systems/capstan/README.md

 # Capstan

-*This is an upgraded version of the [original Capstan](https://github.com/cloudius-systems/capstan) and is maintained by [MIKELANGELO consortium](https://www.mikelangelo-project.eu).
-Although it is still possible, joining this repository with the original Capstan is not very likely.
-We're looking towards the first stable release at the moment.*

 Capstan is a command-line tool for rapidly running your application on [OSv unikernel](http://osv.io).
 It focuses on improving user experience during building the unikernel and attempts to support not only a variety of runtimes (C, C++, Java, Node.js etc.), but also a variety of ready-to-run